Moira Dela Torre: 2020–present: Patawad, "I'm Okay"

 In March 2020, her second studio album Patawad was released.
 The album spawned the hit singles "Mabagal" featuring Daniel Padilla, "Patawad, Paalam" and "Paalam" featuring Ben&Ben.
 The album was certified Platinum in the Philippines with more than 15,000 copies sold.

 In 2022, Dela Torre officially signed with UMG Philippines sub-label, Republic Records Philippines.
+In the same year, she expressed support for the presidential bid of Leni Robredo through the song "Ipanalo Natin 'To", which she co-wrote with Lolito Go.

 On January 20, 2023, she released "Ikaw at Sila", the first song in her upcoming album.
 The song modified the lyrics of previous works written with Jason Hernandez, to reflect their separation in the previous year.
 Dela Torre later embarked on a world tour in support of her upcoming album.
 At the first show at the Araneta Coliseum, she performed several unreleased songs—"Red Flags", "Eme", "Under The Bathroom Sink", and "Rewritten Vows"—which went viral across social media platforms and received a positive response from the public.

 In May 2024, Dela Torre revealed in an Instagram post that she achieved two billion Spotify streams, becoming the first OPM solo artist and the second overall after Ben&Ben.

 In November 2024, Dela Torre released her fourth album under Republic Records Philippines entitled "I'm Okay" with 4 Tagalog tracks and 8 English tracks.
 Namely, Where It All Started, Under the Bathroom Sink, Bandaid, Red Flags, San Ka Na, Umpisa, Ghosts, Gaslighter, Delusional, "I'm Okay", Wonder, and Dinggin.
 She described the album to be her most candid and confessional album she has written.